mkht/AudioVolumeDsc/README.md

 + [string] **DeviceName** (Key):
     + The name of the audio device.
     + You can use regular expression.
-    + If more than one device is found, only the first device will be set.
+    + If more than one devices found, all devices are targeted for configuration.

 + [int] **Volume** (Required):
     + The target volume.
 (0 to 100)